-During ICER's open input and public comment periods, we received public comment submissions from three stakeholders (two patient advocacy groups and one manufacturer) and participated in conversations with 20 key informants (three patient advocacy groups, six clinical experts, one manufacturer, one payer, one researcher, and eight individual patients).
+During ICER's open input and public comment periods, we received public comment submissions from five stakeholders (two patient advocacy groups, two manufacturers, and one other organization) and participated in conversations with 20 key informants (three patient advocacy groups, six clinical experts, one manufacturer, one payer, one researcher, and eight individual patients).
 The feedback received from written input and scoping conversations helped us to discuss the impact on patients described in Chapter 2 of the evidence report.